 CMMC Level 2 is advanced cybersecurity – meant to protect Controlled Unclassified Information.

 CMMC Level 3 is expert cybersecurity – meant to defend against advanced persistent threats.

 Registered Practitioner is a person who has completed training about the CMMC, passed a background check, and signed the CMMC-AB’s code of conduct.
 The CMMC-AB does not warrant their skills or abilities, but will revoke their badge if they violate the code of conduct.

 Certified Practitioner is a cybersecurity professional who has been sanctioned to work on an assessment team (but not lead an assessment) by the CMMC-AB.
 This is the entry level assessor qualification.

-Certified Assessor (CA) is a cybersecurity professional who has been sanctioned to lead CMMC assessments.
-The CA# corresponds to the highest ML# that the professional is authorized to assess.
+Certified Assessor (CA) is a cybersecurity professional who has been sanctioned to fully participate in, but not lead, CMMC assessments.
+They are allowed to assess CMMC Level 2 practices.

 CMMC Third-Party Assessor Organization (C3PAO)

 C3PAO refers to organizations (generally cybersecurity or accounting firms) which have CPs and CAs on staff to perform assessments.
 The C3PAO is the entity that contracts with Defense Contractors seeking CMMC certification.
 The C3PAO is the first line of quality control for audits.